-General sales tax is called Value Added Tax (VAT) in South Africa and is levied at 14 per cent.
+General sales tax is called Value Added Tax (VAT) in South Africa levied at 15 per cent as from 1 April 2018.

 The South African Revenue Service (SARS) administers the income tax system and is the government's main source of income.
 Income tax is levied on residents' worldwide income, with appropriate relief to avoid double.